Iraka-C/Skeeetch/gl/docs/en/readme.md

 <img src="./manual/images/stroke.png" width="200"/>

-> Sketch a S curve with Pencil.
+> Sketch an S curve with Pencil.

 Select a color on the palette, and use mouse/touchpad/pen to draw the curve you like on the paper.
 By default, a round cursor shows the brush tip over the paper.
 If for any reason sketching is disabled (e.g. layer locked, invisible, or brush not supported), the cursor turns into a 🛇.